All Articles

 Leave on time

 If there are signs of fire in your area, and you have been notified to leave, do not wait.
 Leave as fast as possible.
-Make sure you’ve made a plan where you will go and how you will get there.
+Make sure you’ve made a plan for where you will go and how you will get there.
 Consider helping elderly people and people with illnesses or disabilities.

 Remember that, any bushfire plan is better than no plan at all.